-(a) Initial Application Screening

-Initial screening should generally include, but is not limited to, the following:

-- Application and UFD forms are complete and satisfactory (address, contact information, signature, tax ID number, and so on).

-- SR and MP are accurate.

-- Installation category is correct.

-- Application and UFD information match.

-Utility Accommodation Process Figure 100-8

-- Attached plans match information on application and UFD. - Appropriate fee is included with application. - Reimbursable account. - Surety is included or on file (blanket sureties).

-(b) Assigning Application Numbers: Utility Classification Criteria

-Assigning an application number requires that the application be reviewed to determine compliance with the Utility Classification Criteria (see 100.04).
+- (a) Initial Application Screening Initial screening should generally include, but is not limited to, the following: - Application and UFD forms are complete and satisfactory (address, contact information, signature, tax ID number, and so on). - SR and MP are accurate. - Installation category is correct. - Application and UFD information match. - Attached plans match information on application and UFD. - · Appropriate fee is included with application. - Does it need a reimbursable account? - Surety is included or on file (blanket sureties). - (b) Assigning Application Numbers: Utility Classification Criteria Assigning an application number requires that the application be reviewed to determine compliance with the Utility Classification Criteria (see 100.04).
 Compliance with the Utility Classification Criteria dictates how an application number will be assigned to the application.